Septh/libwin32/.github/README.md

 * `./source/demos`:
     * Some usage examples.
 * `./source/rollup`:
-    * Two [Rollup](https://rollup.org) plugins to ease the process of bundling this library with your own code and to boost its tree-shakeability.
+    * [Rollup](https://rollup.org) plugins to ease the process of bundling this library with your own code and to boost its tree-shakeability.
 See [rollup.demos.js](../rollup.demos.js) to see how to use.

 ### Licence
 MIT.